• Home

 Selecting the right tools is critical when it comes to cutting FRP pipe.
 Diamond blades and carbide-tipped blades are preferred because they can easily cut through the fiberglass and resin matrix without causing excessive wear on the tools themselves.
 A handheld saw with a fine-toothed blade can also be used, especially for smaller projects, but make sure that the teeth are fine enough to create smooth cuts without chipping the FRP material.

 Electric saws like jigsaws or reciprocating saws with fiberglass-specific blades are efficient options for larger jobs.
-However, for precision work, a diamond-tipped circular saw is often recommended, especially when cutting thicker FRP pipes.
+However, for precision work, a fiberglass angle grinder with a diamond-tipped wheel is also a great choice, especially when cutting thicker FRP pipes.
 CBRO Fiberglass provides FRP pipes in various diameters and thicknesses, so selecting the proper blade for the pipe’s thickness is important to prevent material damage.

 Techniques for Cutting FRP Pipe Safely and Accurately